Branches create distance between developers and we do not want that— Frank Compagner, Guerrilla Games

 Where releases happen

-Here, a key facilitating rule is that Trunk-Based Development teams exclusively either release directly from the trunk - see release from trunk, or they make a branch from the trunk specifically for the actual release.
+A key facilitating rule is that Trunk-Based Development teams exclusively either release directly from the trunk - see release from trunk, or they make a branch from the trunk specifically for the actual release.
 See Branch for release.
-Teams with a higher release cadence do the former, and those with a lower release cadence to the latter.
+Teams with a higher release cadence do the former, and those with a lower release cadence do the latter.

 Checking out / cloning